areenberg/MDPSolver/README.md

 modifiedPolicyIteration mpi(mdl, epsilon, useSpan, update, M, SORrelaxation);
 ```

-An epsilon-optimal policy can now be derived by using the `solve` method
+An epsilon-optimal policy can now be derived by using the `solve` method:
 ```
 mpi.solve(mdl);
 ```